Chapter 3 : Classes

 Let's talk about awkward for a minute.
 Before I could stop them, they ran over and sat right by Rose, who had dragged an uneasy looking Scorpius over to the Gryffindor table for breakfast.
 I followed them slowly, sitting in between Fred and Sophie.
 As I sat, I dared a glance over to Scorpius, who upon noticing me, took his arm awkwardly away from around Rose and grabbed some bacon.
 I was about to smile, until he wrapped his arm back around her waist, and pulled her closer.
 The subtle sigh I gave was covered by Al's shouting.

 All I have to say is: thank you, Albus Potter.
-It may not have been his intentions, but that boy knows how to get attention to himself when he wants it.
+It may not have been his intentions, but that boy knows how to get attention on himself when he wants it.

 "Hey look, they set up the name submissions last night!" he announced with a mouth full of eggs, in turn spraying some of them at Scorpius.
 I'd have to give him a high five later.
-We all turned to see Joey Smith, who was a seventh year Hufflepuff and quite possibly the greatest keeper the school has ever seen since my dad, place his name into the goblet.
+We all turned to see Joey Smith, who was a seventh year Hufflepuff and quite possibly the greatest Keeper the school has ever seen since my dad (sorry, Al), place his name into the goblet.
 The flames burst into a pretty blue for a second, before going back down to a dull orange.

 "Did you think it over at all last night, Al?"
 I asked, grabbing more toast.